jadsoncastro/UnifiedView/README.md

-# UnifiedView
+# Supplementary Material

-Unified Framework of Density-based Clustering for Semi-supervised Classification
+A Unified View of Density-based Methods for Semi-Supervised Clustering and Classification